pavanrang/multion-restaurant-bot/README.md

-Sure, here's a README file for your weekend project:

 # Restaurant Booking Chatbot

 This project is a simple chatbot application that helps users book a restaurant table based on the date, time, location, and number of people mentioned in the conversation.
 The chatbot is powered by OpenAI's text-davinci-003 language model and utilizes the Langchain library for agent setup and interaction.